gradosevic/The-Game-of-Life/README.md

 ## Technologies used

  The game is implemented in ES6 and Vue.js.
 Bulma was used for layout and front-end components and Font Awesome for icons.
- Laravel mix based on webpack was used for the resource compiling and Jest for tests.
+ Laravel mix based on webpack was used for the resource compiling and Jest for the tests.

 ## Installation